 Improve workflow in design and development

-Having a user persona not only helps you create consistency in your company.
+Having a user persona helps you create consistency in your company.

 It also helps design and development teams create and design products that can suit the users’ needs.

 Know when and where to position your products for better reach